I can’t help feeling like it’s time for another 100 day challenge.

 Dude #2: “I’m Emily, I’m kind of a beginner, been rock climbing only 8 months.
 I brought my own carabeeners.”

-Me (in my head): “What the f*&^ is a carabeener?
-Sounds like a pet hamster.
+Me (in my head): “A carabeener sounds like an inebriated, slurred version of Carribean”.
+Also, it sounds a lot like what you’d name your pet hamster.
 You need a hamster for rock climbing??!
 So confused right now.”

 Dude #3: “I’m Derek, been doing this for 7 years.
 I talked my friend Brian here into rock climbing, he’s only been at this 4 months.”